eglenn-dev/pr-dashboard/README.md

 ## Available Scripts

--   `npm run dev` - Start the development server with Turbopack
+-   `bun run dev` - Start the development server with Turbopack
--   `npm run build` - Build the application for production
+-   `bun run build` - Build the application for production
--   `npm run start` - Start the production server
+-   `bun run start` - Start the production server

 ## Technologies Used